spatie/laravel-multitenancy/docs/basic-usage/working-with-the-current-tenant.md

 Tenant::current() // return null;
 ```

-If there was no tenant current when calling `forgetCurrent` the function will do nothing.
+If there was no tenant current when calling `forgetCurrent`, the function will do nothing.